Women’s Counselling Services

 If you are still living with an abusive partner, or if you have been recently assaulted, we have short-term crisis counselling available.
 We focus on safety planning and emotional stabilization.
 Depending on the number of requests, there may be a brief waiting period before your first appointment.

-We focus on providing information to women about abuse/violence, helping women explore and understand how they have been impacted by abuse/violence, and helping women regain a sense of safety and control in their lives.
+We provide long term (24 sessions) of individual counselling focus on providing information to women about abuse/violence, helping women explore and understand how they have been impacted by abuse/violence, and helping women regain a sense of safety and control in their lives.
+There is a wait-list for long-term counselling.

-- Surviving Relationship Violence Group for women who have experienced abuse and violence in their intimate relationships.
+- Understanding Abuse in Relationships: This group is for women who have experienced abuse and violence in their intimate relationships.
 Group participants will be provided with information about relationship abuse and violence, and develop skills for staying safe, and connect with other women who have also been betrayed and hurt by their partners.

-- Building Resilience Group participants will learn about post-traumatic stress responses, identify their current strategies for coping with past traumas, and explore alternatives for safely and resiliently coping with past trauma and day-to-day stress.
+- Building Resilience: In this group participants will learn about post-traumatic stress responses, identify their current strategies for coping with past traumas, and explore alternatives for safely and resiliently coping with past trauma and day-to-day stress.

-- Boundaries and Beginnings Group participants will explore the topic of boundaries, learn how to identify boundary violations, and develop skills for effectively asserting and maintaining healthy boundaries.
+- Boundaries: In this group, participants will explore the topic of boundaries, learn how to identify boundary violations, and develop skills for effectively asserting and maintaining healthy boundaries.

-Contact the the intake counsellor at 604-534-1011 ext.
-225 to request an intake appointment.
+Contact the intake counsellor at 604-306-6798 to request an intake appointment.
 Every effort is made to return intake messages within 2 business days, and to schedule intake appointments within two weeks of first contact.